 Designer Series Enhancer

-NewLook International, which is celebrating its 20th year in business, is currently touting its Designer Series Enhancer, which is similar to its Translucent Color Enhancer, except that the designer series is four times as intense.
+NewLook International is currently touting its Designer Series Enhancer.
+This product is similar to its Translucent Color Enhancer, except that the designer series is four times as intense.
 “The regular enhancer is designed for stamped concrete surfaces, while the designer series is for interior faux finishes,” says Langston of the VOC-free products.
 Besides being sprayed on, the stain can be rolled, ragged or broom-applied – and not just on floors.
 “It’s fantastic for vertical applications,” he says.
 “It dries to a matte finish and can look like natural stone.”

 Designer Series Enhancer comes in more than 80 standard colors, including eight that replicate traditional acid stain colors.
 Others reflect new, vibrant dye-based colors, Langston says.
-NewLook’s complete system includes solid base colors ready to be topped off with translucent colors, which also can be used independently.
+NewLook’s complete system includes solid base colors.
+These colors are ready to be topped off with translucent colors, which also can be used independently.

-The stains can be used to create surfaces with any traditional color combination, as well as fun color schemes like those you would find in an amusement park.
+The stains can be used to create surfaces with any traditional color combination.
+They can also be great for fun color schemes like those you would find in an amusement park.
 Stained surfaces, especially faux finishes, should be sealed.